Fast Accelerated Proximal Gradient Method with New Extrapolation Term for Multiobjective Optimization

-\textbf{Abstract:} In this paper, we propose a novel extrapolation coefficient scheme within the Nesterov framework and develop an accelerated proximal gradient algorithm.
+\textbf{Abstract:} In this paper, we propose a novel extrapolation coefficient scheme within a new extrapolation term and develop an accelerated proximal gradient algorithm.
 We establish that the algorithm achieves a sublinear convergence rate.
 The proposed scheme only requires the Lipschitz constant estimate sequence to satisfy mild initial conditions, under which a key equality property can be derived to support the convergence analysis.
 Numerical experiments are provided to demonstrate the effectiveness and practical performance of the proposed method.

 \textbf{Keyword:} convergence rate; proximal gradient method;